somecho/metrome/README.md

-# Metrum
+# Metrome

-Metrum is a click track generator.
+Metrome is a click track generator.
 It uses simple text-based rhythm notation to generate any kind of rhythmic click track.
-Metrum currently can be used as a CLI or as a Rust crate.
+Metrome currently can be used as a CLI or as a Rust crate.
 A web interface is in the plans!

-### Why would you use Metrum when you can use a metronome?
+### Why would you use Metrome when you can use a metronome?

 Your rhythmic needs may differ.
 For most musicians, a simple device that beats constant pulses may be enough.
 For a small portion of musicians, a